 "I couldn't wait to ride back to our dozy suburb....I'd punch out little stories on my typewriter."

-Gail attended Central School and was a graduate of Mamaroneck High School the University of Vermont.
+Gail attended Central School, graduated from Mamaroneck High School in 1954, and went on to the University of Vermont.

 Professionally, Sheehy broke ground as a female journalist, covering the kinds of stories that had been generally reserved for men.